DARE the Extreme: Revisiting Delta-Parameter Pruning For Fine-Tuned Models: Experiments

 \subsection{Rescaling-parameter modification}

-We evaluate our \DARq algorithm.
-From Sec.~\ref{sec:find_qvqe}, recall the four proposed variations (i.e., $1/q_v,1/q_e,1/\mathbf{q}_v$ and $1/\mathbf{q}_e$) for choosing the rescaling factor along two orthogonal axes: (a) whether to use labeled validation data or not ($1/q_v$ or $1/q_e$, respectively); and (b) global tuning versus per-layer tuning ($1/q$ vs $1/\mathbf{q}$).
+We evaluate our DARq algorithm, as discussed in Section~\ref{sec:find_qvqe}.
+Recall the four proposed variations for choosing the rescaling factor, categorized by two distinct factors: (a) the use of labeled validation data or not ($1/q_v$ or $1/q_e$, respectively); and (b) global tuning versus per-layer tuning ($1/q$ versus $1/\mathbf{q}$).

-\\ \textbf{Encoder models.} Table~\ref{tab:findq} compares \DARq (all four variants) with vanilla DARE (with rescaling factor $1/(1-p))$.
+\textbf{Encoder models.} Table~\ref{tab:findq} compares \DARq (all four variants) with vanilla DARE (with rescaling factor $1/(1-p))$.
 We report average performance and standard deviation on the test set over four independent runs.
 For reference, we also report performance of the finetuned model before pruning.
 We find that: (1) \emph{All} \DARq variants outperform vanilla DARE in \emph{all} cases and by a large margin (e.g., $>40\%$ on COLA).
-(2) $1/q_e$ and $1/\mathbf{q}_e$ deliver competitive performance compared to $1/q_v$ and $1/\mathbf{q}_v$, making it an effective alternative when a labeled validation set is unavailable.
+(2) $1/q_e$ and $1/\mathbf{q}_e$ deliver competitive performance compared to $1/q_v$ and $1/\mathbf{q}_v$, making it an alternative when a labeled validation set is unavailable.
 (3) Per-layer rescaling ($1/\mathbf{q}_v$ and $1/\mathbf{q}_e$) outperforms global rescaling. \\ \textbf{Decoder models.} Table~\ref{tab:math} evaluates \DARq on decoder models.
 We find that: (1) \DARq consistently boosts performance over vanilla DARE across \emph{all} models and both pruning rates $p=0.95,0.99$.
 (2) Higher pruning rates yield striking improvements: vanilla rescaling fails completely, while \DARq yields non-trivial performance; (3) Global rescaling ($1/q$) provides performance comparable to that of per-layer rescaling ($1/\mathbf{q}$), making it a more efficient recommendation for decoder models. \\

 \textbf{Performance across different pruning rates.} Fig.~\ref{fig:q_vs_p} compares performance of \DARq to vanilla DARE for varying values of pruning rates $p$ for both encoder and decoder models.
 For \emph{all} examined values of $p$, \DARq is at least as good as vanilla DARE.
 More importantly, we confirm that \DARq significantly outperforms vanilla DARE at higher pruning rates.